graze/signal-counter/README.md

 ###Network Resilience###

 The application will continue recording hits to file, even without a network connection.
-A thread periodically check's for a CSV that has yet to be submitted and attempts to POST it.
+A thread periodically checks for a CSV that has yet to be submitted and attempts to POST it.

 ##Dependencies##
 signal-counter requires the wiringPi library and libcurl